Vinyl liners can easily become wrinkled in swimming pools. Swimming pool liners are made of very thin material and over time, they may form wrinkles.

 An easy way to get the wrinkles out of the pool liner is by using your hands, feet, or a pool brush.
-Make sure you are wearing soft-soled shoes and walk along with the wrinkles, stretching them as you go from side to side.
+Wear shoes and walk along the wrinkles to smooth them out.
 Your feet, hands, or a pool brush are reliable ways to get rid of small wrinkles, but you may have to use a swimming pool brush to get some of the bigger, more stubborn wrinkles out.

 Use a Plunger

 Grab a new toilet plunger and head to the pool; it’s a solid choice for getting wrinkles out of your pool liner.
-By placing the plunger on the wrinkle at either side, it will pull the liner both ways and remove any wrinkles in the liner.
+Placing the plunger on each side of the wrinkle will pull the liner away and stretch it out, removing the wrinkles.

 Check to see if your landscaping is redirecting water to where it is causing damage.
-Trees, shrubs, bushes, even plants can cause water to run to the area around or pool area and begin to soften the soil around your pool and shift the ground.
+Trees, shrubs, and bushes can cause water to gather in the area where the liner is wrinkling.
+When water accumulates, it will soften the soil around your pool and shift the ground.

 Patch Up Potential Leaks

-Leaks in your pool liner, even small ones, can lead to damage of the liner, as well as pool liner wrinkles, by allowing the water to go beneath the liner and force it up, causing wrinkles.
+Leaks in your pool liner, even small ones, can lead to damage.
+A leak allows the water to go beneath the liner and force it up, causing wrinkles.

 The first thing you need to do is find the leak, which you can do with a prefilled dye tester.
-To find the leak, you may have to drain the pool to patch it correctly.
+To fix the leak, you may have to drain the pool to patch it accordingly.
 Once the tear is fixed, you can begin to pull out the wrinkles in the pool liner.

 Blow Out the Liner

-As one of the last things you want to do, drain the pool and blow out the liner using a Shop-Vac.
-You will need to use the Shop-Vac in reverse, blowing out the air between the liner and the frame, leading the wrinkles to be pushed out.
-Once the wrinkles are gone, you need to reverse the suction to pull out all of the excess air you pushed beneath the pool liner.
+If none of the other methods are working, as a last resort, drain the pool and blow out the liner using a Shop-Vac.
+You will need to use the Shop-Vac in reverse, blowing out the air between the liner and the frame and pushing out the wrinkles.
+Once the wrinkles are gone, reverse the suction to pull out all of the excess air you pushed beneath the pool liner.

 Replace the Liner

-As a last resort, you will need to do the extreme and admit defeat.
-Sometimes the wrinkles won’t come out and you need to replace the entire liner.
-If you have come to this point, make sure that the liner is installed correctly and wrinkle-free so that you won’t have to go through the entire process or frustration again.
+If the pool liner is damaged beyond repair, it may be time to admit defeat.
+Sometimes the wrinkles won’t come out and you’ll need to replace the entire liner.
+If you have come to this point, make sure that the liner is installed correctly and wrinkle-free so that you won’t have to go through this entire process again.

-We suggest hiring a professional to install the pool liner to begin.
+I suggest hiring a professional to install the pool liner.
 If you are trying to install the liner alone, do your research to get the right size liner and install it correctly.

 Need Some Maintenance Help?